lchamberland/Bond_Lab_Workflows/README.md

-## Clean raw reads using illumiprocessor
+# STEP 1: Clean raw reads using illumiprocessor

 ### Set up your contig file
-Your contig file has 3 sections
+Your contig file has 4 sections
 1. [adapters] - Universal Adapters - these do not change
 2. [tag sequences] - barcode for each column and row
 3. [tag map] - unique barcode pair combination for each well